Extract the Degradation Information in Squeezed States with Machine Learning: Abstract

 \section{Abstract}

 In order to leverage the full power of quantum noise squeezing with unavoidable decoherence, a complete understanding of the degradation in the purity of squeezed light is demanded.
 By implementing machine learning architecture with a convolutional neural network, we illustrate a fast, robust, and precise quantum state tomography for continuous variables, through the experimentally measured data generated from the balanced homodyne detectors.
-Compared with the maximum likelihood estimation method, which suffers from time consuming and over-fitting problems, a well-trained machine fed with squeezed vacuum and squeezed thermal states can complete the task of the reconstruction of density matrix in less than one second.
+Compared with the maximum likelihood estimation method, which suffers from time-consuming and over-fitting problems, a well-trained machine fed with squeezed vacuum and squeezed thermal states can complete the task of reconstruction of the density matrix in less than one second.
 Moreover, the resulting fidelity remains as high as $0.99$ even when the anti-squeezing level is higher than $20$~dB.
 Compared with the phase noise and loss mechanisms coupled from the environment and surrounding vacuum, experimentally, the degradation information is unveiled with machine learning for low and high noisy scenarios, i.e., with the anti-squeezing levels at $12$~dB and $18$~dB, respectively.
-Our neural network enhanced quantum state tomography provides the metrics to give physical descriptions of every feature observed in the quantum state and paves a way of exploring large-scale quantum systems.
+Our neural network enhanced quantum state tomography provides the metrics to give physical descriptions of every feature observed in the quantum state with a single-shot measurement and paves a way of exploring large-scale quantum systems in real-time.

-With the intrinsic nature of multimodes, continuous variable states have provided a powerful platform for generating large entangled networks~\cite{CV}.
-In the family of continuous variable states, {\it squeezed states}, even with the fundamental limit on the quantum fluctuations set by Heisenberg’s uncertainty relation, remarkably exhibit completely different characteristics in the quantum world~\cite{Yuen, SQ-book, SQ-30}.
+With the intrinsic nature of multimode, continuous variable states have provided a powerful platform for generating large entangled networks~\cite{CV, CV-cluster, 60, 1M, 2Dcluster-1, 2Dcluster-2}.
+In the family of continuous variables, {\it squeezed states}, even with the fundamental limit on the quantum fluctuations set by Heisenberg’s uncertainty relation, remarkably exhibit completely different characteristics in the quantum world~\cite{Yuen, SQ-book, SQ-30}.
 Now as true applications, squeezed states have been used in quantum metrology~\cite{metro-1, metro-Science, metro-NP, metro-NP2}, advanced gravitational wave detectors ~\cite{Cave, GW-13, GW-18, GW-19, GW-Virgo, GW-FDSQ-1, GW-FDSQ-2}, generation of macroscopical states~\cite{cat1, cat2, cat3}, and quantum information manipulation utilizing continuous variables~\cite{CV-teleportation, Gaussian}.

 Even though up to $15$~dB squeezing has been demonstrated as the state-of-the-art technology, any quantum system is unavoidably subject to a number of dissipative processes, causing $18$-$24$~dB anti-squeezing accompanied~\cite{15dB}.
 Instead of dealing with pure states, the degradations in squeezing from loss and phase noise fluctuations limit the practical applications, resulting in tackling with mixed states.
 The imperfection in purity is not only the obstacle for any quantum metrology with squeezed states, but also the restriction in generating larger-size Schr{\" o}dinger's cat states.
 To access the non-classical power for quantum technologies, we need to have the ability to fully and precisely characterize the quantum features in a large Hilbert space.
 Utilizing of multiple phase-sensitive measurements through homodyne detectors, quantum state tomography (QST) enables us to extract the complete information about the state of the system statistically~\cite{Hradil, QST}.
 Nowadays, QST has been implemented in a variety of quantum systems, including quantum optics~\cite{QST-book,QST-Furusawa}, ultracold atoms~\cite{QST-atom1, QST-atom2}, ions~\cite{QST-ion-1, QST-ion-2}, and superconducting circuit-QED devices~\cite{QST-SC}.